-As regular readers will be aware, I’m very skeptical of crank claims.
+As regular readers will be aware, I’m very skeptical of unwarranted health claims for herbal and other remedies.
 Usually, these will claim to cure everything from premenstrual cramps to cancer by way of motor neurone disease and ingrowing toenails, all of them, with one pill.
 Forgive my flippancy, but the claims of many of those touting such panaceas usually beggars belief.

 But some offer quite convincing claims for treating, but not necessarily curing, a specific illness with something novel.
 One such email arrived recently from a public relations company representing a company selling a herbal supplement.
 The release discusses the potential of an extract of mulberry leaf to prevent concentration spikes in the blood sugar of patients with Type 2 diabetes mellitus.